 - Visit to the project

-- Possible excursions
+- Information on possible excursions

-You can withdraw money from different ATMs in the country.
-These can be found at various points in the main cities of Kathmandu and Pokhara, as well as in other smaller cities.
-ATMs generally accept visa and mastercard, but it may be the case that some don’t accept debit mastercard.
+You can withdraw money from different ATMs in Nepal.
+These can be found at various points in the main cities Kathmandu and Pokhara, as well as in other cities not very large as mentioned.

 Approximately 400 rupees may be charged for each withdrawal of money from a cashier plus your bank’s commission.